 Many medical insurance companies, as well as HMOs, require referrals for medical services.
 If your insurance requires a referral, you must do this prior to your exam date.
 Please consult with your insurance company or primary care physician to obtain a referral, if required.

 For Medicare, we will let Medicare know your payment to us.
 Medicare will reimburse you directly for payments you’ve made to us for covered services.
 Medicare will forward balance if you have a secondary insurance.

 Please note that Medicare never covers 100% of eye exams regardless of practice setting.
 However, your supplemental insurance may cover the portions Medicare does not cover.

 ∗ We do participate with Horizon BCBS however; we do not participate in Horizon NJ Health, Advantage Regional, Medicaid or Value.

 Please have your insurance information available when making your appointment.
-If you do not have insurance, payment in full is due on the date of service.
+If you do not have insurance, or your plan is not listed here – payment in due in full on the date of service.
 For your convenience, we accept Visa, Master Card, checks, and cash.